hrdk108/hsbot/README.md

 ## Features

 - You can have your own bot.
-- You can instigrate with your system as well.
+- You can integrate with your system as well.

 ## Usage